-Here are eleven easily done things that you can do to bring down the cost of electricity in your apartment.
+Here are eleven quick ways to bring down the cost of electricity in your apartment.

 - Use a low-flow showerhead.
-Or better still, bathe the old-fashioned way with a bucket and a mug.
+Water saving shower heads are cheap on Amazon.
 You’ll save many gallons of water and also save on the cost of heating water.

 - Use insulation for the windows.
 You could invest in double-paned windows.
 Over time, you’ll recover their costs with the savings you accrue on the heating bills.
 Or, you could use foam weather stripping for doors and windows.
 They are cheap and with admirable insulation properties.